gravitonian/brutor-sdk/generators/app/templates/aio/activiti-process-samples/README.md

 # Activiti / APS Process Samples
 This directory contains a number of process definition samples.

-## process-app-service-task-call-asc
+## Sample App.zip
+This is a Process App with two Process Definitions.
+One that has a User Task and one with a Service Task.

+### Process with Service Task
-This is a Process App with a Process Definition that has one Service Task that is implemented as a
+The 'Sample Process with Service Task' Process definition has one Service Task that is implemented as a Spring Delegate.
-Spring Delegate.

 The implementation uses the ACS ReST API Java client wrapper to call ACS and create a folder.